thruthesky/sonub-2021-02/README.md

   * Lastly, you need to put it on admin page, so admin can choose which widget to display on the browser.
     * To see how to code on admin page, see `themes/sonub/themes/default/admin/forum/setting.php`.

+* Widgets that are not used in admin page may not need `.init` file.

 # API & Protocols